How to Write a Newsletter Article for Business Step-by-Step

 • Reviews

-What’s currently trending in your niche?
+What’s trending in your niche?
 Also, ponder what people tend to ask, complain, or rave about.
-If you’re still not sure what to feature, keyword research, questions on social media, and customer surveys can yield insights.
+Keyword research, questions on social media, and customer surveys can yield more insights.

 GatherContent suggests more ways to find audience-relevant content ideas.